dop251/diskrsync/README.md

 ===

 This is a utility for remote backup of disk image files or devices.
 It uses ssh as a transport and tries to minimise the amount of data transferred.
-This is done by building a tree of [blake2](https://blake2.net/) hashes on both the source and the target hosts and then traversing the tree only transmitting those blocks where the hashes differ.
+This is done by building a Merkle tree of [blake2](https://blake2.net/) hashes on both the source and the target hosts and then traversing the tree only transmitting those blocks where the hashes differ.